-But treating acne isn’t always easy!
+But treating acne isn’t always easy.
 If you’ve tried a variety of treatments without success, it could be worth talking to your GP or a dermatologist.
-You might also want to visit Boots’ Online Doctor Acne Treatment Service, a new private health service that is all about giving you convenient and confidential access to professional advice from the comfort of your own home (charges and eligibility criteria apply).
+You might also want to visit Boots Online Doctor Acne Treatment service*, a convenient health service that’s all about giving you simple and confidential access to professional advice from the comfort of your own home.

-If you’ve noticed scarring starting to form from previous spots though, there are a wide range of skincare products and active ingredients – from retinol serums to various acids – available that may help reduce its appearance.
+So, if you’ve noticed scarring starting to form from previous spots, there are a wide range of skincare products and active ingredients – from retinol serums to various acids – available that may help reduce its appearance.
 On top of this, try not to pick at spots, avoid over-scrubbing your face, establish a daily skincare routine that’s not too drying and wear sun lotion to protect scars as they heal.

 What are the best products for acne scars?

 If you’re concerned about inflammation and dark spots, Dr Philips recommends looking for products formulated with niacinamide (have a read about niacinamide in our guide) or azelaic acid, which is a mild exfoliant that refines the surface of the skin and helps skin tone look more even.
 Other exfoliating acids, such as alpha or beta hydroxy acids, may also help.